BRaVa-genetics/universal-saige/walkthrough/README.md

     --sparseGRMID out/walkthrough_relatednessCutoff_0.05_5000_randomMarkersUsed.sparseGRM.mtx.sampleIDs.txt
 ```

+As few things to note here:
+- The column names flagged in `--phenoCol`, `--covarColList` and `--categCovarColList` must _exactly_ match the column names in the filepath flagged by `--phenoFile`
+- The comma separated list of covariates flagged by `--covarColList` and `--categCovarColList` should not contain spaces (e.g. `age,age2,age_sex,age2_sex,sex,PC1,PC2,PC3,PC4,PC5,PC6,PC7,PC8,PC9,PC10`)
+- If a categorical variable is to be included as a covariate, it should be flagged by _both_ `--covarColList` and `--categCovarColList` (e.g. `sex` in the above command)

-This took 10 minutes with 4 cores.
+This command took 10 minutes with 4 cores.
 Checking the `out/` directory we can see:

 ```
 .